MicrosoftDocs/cpp-docs.it-it/docs/dotnet/how-to-declare-override-specifiers-in-native-compilations-cpp-cli.md

 ### <a name="description"></a>Descrizione

-L'esempio successivo mostra che `override` è valida nelle compilazioni native.
+L'esempio seguente `override` mostra che è valido nelle compilazioni native.

 ### <a name="code"></a>Codice